MikeostCorp/Gradify/README.md

 - [ ] User remembering during authorization
 - [ ] Separate forms for editing posts
 - [ ] Filter buttons in the table
-- [ ] Ability to save the report in .html format, with a choice of saving path
+- [ ] Ability to save the report in .pdf format, with a choice of saving path